dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 To demultiplex EDHOC messages from other types of messages, EAP provides the Type field.

-This method does not provide any additional mitigation against denial-of-service attacks beyond those specified in EAP {{RFC3748}}.
+This method does not provide any additional mitigation against DoS attacks beyond those specified in EAP {{RFC3748}}.

 ### Termination